vishudhshah/othello/README.md

 Othello game coded in C++.
 Can play against an 'AI'.

-- To play the game, run the "main" executable file.
+- To play the game, run the `main` executable file.

 3 game modes:
 1. Player vs Player